savonet/book/streaming.md

 #### Graphical representation

-In case it helps visualizing clocks, a script can be drawn as some sort of graph whose vertices are the operators and there is an arrow from a vertex `op` to a vertex `op'` when the operator `op'` uses the stream produced by the operator `op`.
+In case it helps to visualize clocks, a script can be drawn as some sort of graph whose vertices are the operators and there is an arrow from a vertex `op` to a vertex `op'` when the operator `op'` uses the stream produced by the operator `op`.
 For instance, a script such as